abailly/jacobs-ladder/slides.md

    - A functor M, A natural transformation unit : $A → M A$, A natural transformation join :  $M M A → M A$
 - these representations are equivalent: join = bind id, bind f = join ∘ (fmap f), fmap f = bind (unit ∘ f)

+# Case Study : The Composed Method pattern

+- Reference is [Neal Ford](http://www.ibm.com/developerworks/java/library/j-eaed4/index.html)'s article
+- Question is: Can you compose a Composed method?
+Answer is: No, not as it is presented in the article, transactionality does not compose
+- How to compose with transactionality?

 # Natural transformations

 - Mappings *between functors*